Goat Milk Soap Benefits: What It Does and Why It Feels Different

 Mature skin.
 Skin loses lipids and natural moisture with age.
 The fat composition and gentle lather suit skin that benefits from extra nourishment at every wash.

 Children.
-Young skin has not developed full tolerance to harsh surfactants.
+Young skin is more reactive to harsh surfactants.
 The mildness of goat milk soap makes it a suitable daily bar for children and teenagers.

-Anyone transitioning from commercial soap.
-Switching from synthetic cleansers to a natural bar takes a short adjustment period.
-Goat milk is one of the gentler starting points.
+Anyone switching from commercial soap.
+Goat milk is one of the gentler starting points for transitioning away from synthetic cleansers.

 What to look for in a goat milk soap